divark/narrative-director-rs/README.md

 ![Application Icon](resources/images/icon.png)

-Credit goes to [ColorfulSkyWisps](https://linktr.ee/ColorfulSkyWisps) for the creation of this logo.
-All rights reserved.

 ## Summary
 Narrative Director is an alternative Audio/Video Recording application tailored for working on medium to large-sized projects.
 This tool aspires to keep editing to a minimum with the capability of playing, recording and re-recording readings in place at